 The kubernetes-control-plane nodes act as the control plane for the cluster.
 Charmed Kubernetes was designed with separate control-plane nodes so that these nodes can be scaled independently of the worker units, to give better efficiency and flexibility.

 Additional units can be added like so:

-juju add-unit kubernetes-master
+juju add-unit kubernetes-control-plane

 To add multiple units, you can also specify a numerical value

-juju add-unit kubernetes-master -n 3
+juju add-unit kubernetes-control-plane -n 3

 As the Kubernetes worker nodes handle the actual workloads, they usually run on machines with more resources.
 The resource profile of units is maintained by Juju using constraints.